perchouli/codernitydb/docs/server.rst

 Server version
 ==============

-CodernityDB can be used in *embeded* mode or in server mode.
+CodernityDB can be used in *embedded* mode or in server mode.

 HTTP